-The 8th Phoenix Fetal Cardiology Symposium is a four-day conference will discuss important concepts in congenital heart disease as well as the most recent advances in imaging, diagnosis and management of fetal cardiac abnormalities.
-Additionally, this year’s lecture program will have a 1 ½ day focus on the emerging specialty of fetal intervention and the related cardiac implications.
-Several of the guest faculty are active members of the North American Fetal Therapy Network (NAFTNet) which has endorsed this year’s Symposium.
-Attendees will have the opportunity to present accepted scientific abstracts focused on fetal cardiac disease.
+The 9th Phoenix Fetal Cardiology Symposium is a four-day conference that will discuss important concepts in congenital heart disease as well as the most recent advances in imaging, diagnosis and management of fetal cardiac abnormalities.
+Several lectures will focus on the emerging specialty of fetal therapeutic intervention and the related cardiac implications.
+Attendees will have the opportunity to submit and present scientific abstracts focused on fetal cardiac disease as well as challenging cases of fetal cardiac disease.
 Breakout workshops including 3-4D echo volume manipulation, hands-on scanning of cardiac and extra-cardiac lesions, and Doppler assessment techniques are planned.
-Based on the very positive response from 2016, a workshop focused on fetal cardiology nurse coordination will discuss programmatic development including patient educational materials.

 Lectures, procedure demonstrations and interactive case study formats will focus on expanding evidence-based care management strategies for clinical decision making.
 Speakers are nationally and internationally prominent experts, creating an authoritative learning venue for fetal cardiology and fetal cardiac imaging.

-This symposium has been designed for physicians including pediatric cardiologists, maternal fetal medicine specialists, obstetricians, neonatologists, radiologists as well as sonographers, nurses, and other paramedical colleagues.
+This symposium has been designed for physicians including pediatric cardiologists, maternal fetal medicine specialists, obstetricians, neonatologists, radiologists, geneticists as well as sonographers, nurses, and other paramedical colleagues and trainees.

-Phoenix Children's Hospital designates this live activity for a maximum of 34.3 AMA PRA Category 1 Credits™.
+The University of Arizona College of Medicine – Tucson designates this live activity for a maximum of 34 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-If you would like more information or experience issues when registering, please contact us at firstname.lastname@example.org or 602-933-0099.
+If you would like more information or experience issues when registering, please contact Todd Pratt, Symposium Organizer, at